How to Score an ‘A’ in Math, Even if Your Child Has ADHD

 Having ADHD is like running a race even when you have sore leg muscles.

 And this race took us two and a half years.
 Thirty months!
-The consolation was that my student had an interest for learning Math.
+The consolation was that my student had an interest in learning Math.

 Even if your ADHD child can’t score an A in math, they will at least feel confident when learning